absolved/birdflock/README.txt

 *************************

 This program simulates flocking behavior using processing.
+First, select an environment of choice using the radio buttons.
 Press '1' to Start and stop the animation.
 Press '2' to toggle the flocking behavior on and off.
-Press '3' to toggle the birds changing colors pseudorandomly along a gradient
+Press '3' to toggle the birds changing colors pseudorandomly along a gradient Press '4' to toggle a scattering effect.

+Have fun and play around with different combinations of keys!

 There is a working hawk whos behavior is currently commented out.
 If you would like to mess around with the hawk, uncomment the hawk functions within the draw loop in the birdflock file.